The 5th May

 The Department for press releases

+This was a landmark announcement, the creation of a new role, with sweeping responsibilities.
+It received an enormous amount of media attention.
 For a department who have delivered more metres of press releases about cycle lanes than actual metres of cycle lanes – we anticipated the official press release – naming the Walking & Cycle Champion – within days.

 However, it all went strangely quiet.
 It seemed that some “insiders” were aware who the new Champion was – but we couldn’t find the name anywhere.